top of page

 WJJF Ju Jitsu - Based on training twice each week, beginner students (red belts) should be ready for their first belt (white belt) in approximately 3 to 6 months although this can vary depending on students abilities and the effort put in.
 The time between each belt increases as you progress to higher belts.
 Students must demonstrate a full knowledge of their syllabus, good attendance and correct attitude/behaviour at class to be considered for grading.

 Brazilian Jiu Jitsu - BJJ has always had a less formal grading structure.
-Adults start as a white belt and are usually ready for blue belt in approximately 2 years although this can vary depending on ability, frequency of training etc. Our adult belts are awarded by our head coach Prof. Antonio La Salandra.
+Adults start as a white belt and are usually ready for blue belt in approximately 2 years although this can vary depending on ability, frequency of training etc. Kids belts are usually at least a year between promotions.
+Our adult belts are awarded by our head coach Prof. Antonio La Salandra.
 Kids belts are awarded by Coach Lyle Gawley as are stripes between belts for kids and adults.

 Do you use weapons in Ju Jitsu?